 [This Dec.
 2018 NY Times article highlights the Florida Keys]

 The Coveted 100 Mile Individual Race Finisher Buckle

 Looking for something different—with excellent bragging rights?
 Move up to the challenge of an ultramarathon.
-Run from Key Largo or Marathon City to Key West, through the amazing scenery and colors of the Florida Keys.
+Race 50 kilometers (31 miles) from Big Pine Key to Key West, through the amazing scenery and colors of the Florida Keys.

-Then the KEYS100 Relay Race is perfect for you—and five of your running friends!
+Then the KEYS100 Relay Race is perfect for you—and five (or two!) of your running friends.
 Our relay format is a lot of fun, uniquely flexible and easy to organize.
-You and your mates design your own race strategy: how many legs each team member will run and how long each segment will be.
-You may even make changes to your plan during the race.
-Then there is the artistic side—naming your team, decorating your team vehicle, insulting the competition… Unique, Keys-focused awards, too!
-Compete in a 100 mile race without running the entire distance yourself—the KEYS100 Team Relay.
-The KEYS100 races are the only USATF Sanctioned 50 and 100 mile ultramarathons in South Florida.
+You and your mates decide your own race strategy: how many legs each team member will run and how long each segment will be, subject only to changing runners at allowable locations.
+Teammates do NOT have to run the same number of miles nor same number of "legs".
+You may even make changes to your race plan during the race.
+Then there is the artistic side—naming your team, decorating your team vehicle, insulting the competition!
+Unique, Keys-focused awards, too.
+Compete in a 100-mile or 50-mile race without running the entire distance yourself: the KEYS100 Team Relays.